Allerby

 Fairy Steps is a great place to visit close to Allerby if you like historic monuments.

-Allerby's best nearby airports can be found at Barrow/Walney Island Airport, and Carlisle Lake District Airport.
+There are a number of airports near Allerby including Barrow/Walney Island Airport, and Carlisle Lake District Airport.

 Places near Allerby feature a number of interesting islands including Piel Island.